Ravikiit/Quantative_Analysis/README.md

 # Quantative_Analysis
-In this Project, we  focused on Finance, covering many tools and techniques used by finance professionals daily:
+In this Project, we  focused on Financial Analysis covering many tools and techniques used by finance professionals daily .
+We  performed calculations on following  Quantative Aspects :

 1.Rate of return of stocks
 2.Risk of stocks
 3.Rate of return of stock portfolios